Student Life and Services

 Our Get Physical Series program offers a wide range of group exercise classes throughout the year.
 The Get Physical Series schedule, which includes classes such as Yogalates, Zumba, and Circuit Training, can be found on my.walsh.edu/wellness.

-Mercy Wellness Center-Health Services is located in the Mercy Wellness Center of the Gaetano M. Cecchini Family Health & Wellness Complex.
-Mercy Medical Center and Akron Childrens’ Hospital healthcare professionals assist students in addressing their health care concerns while they are enrolled at the university.
-Health Services has a close relationship with nearby medical facilties to offer extensive healthcare in the event it is necessary.
+Health Services is located in the Gaetano M. Cecchini Family Health & Wellness Complex.
+Healthcare professionals assist students in addressing their health care concerns while they are enrolled at the university.
+Health Services has a close relationship with nearby medical facilities to offer extensive healthcare in the event it is necessary.
 Some health services requested may require additional fees.

 Walsh University offers four separate fitness centers.
 A current Walsh ID, full t-shirt, and clean tennis shoes are required for all fitness center participants.